Students attending a RAPP field trip to the Holocaust & Humanity Center

 • Students have an option to receive course credit for their involvement in the program.
 Students can earn 1 credit hour of ORGL 4095 in the fall and 2 credit-hours of ORGL 4098 in the spring.
 Both courses are independent studies and they fulfill the field experience requirement for UC’s Nonprofit and Community Leadership Certificate.

-• Participants who successfully complete the program are eligible for a $500 book award that can be used the following academic year AND a “Social Changemaker” co-curricular certificate, which can be added to their resumes!
+• Participants who fulfill all of the program requirements are eligible for a $500 book award that can be used the following academic year AND a “Social Changemaker” co-curricular certificate, which can be added to their resumes!

 Who is eligible to participate?

-• Enrolled as an undergraduate or graduate at UC (full-time or part-time) from any campus
+• Be enrolled as an undergraduate or graduate at UC (full-time or part-time) from any campus

 • Enter with and maintain a 2.5 GPA throughout the academic year